MonoTAKD: Teaching Assistant Knowledge Distillation for Monocular 3D Object Detection: Introduction

 \section{Introduction}

-Monocular 3D object detection (Mono3D) has garnered much attention in autonomous driving due to its cost-effective monocular camera sensors~\cite{monodetr,monocon,monodtr,monoatt,fusion1,caddn}.
+Monocular 3D object detection (Mono3D) has garnered significant attention in autonomous driving, driven by the affordability and practicality of monocular camera sensors~\cite{monodetr,monocon,monodtr,monoatt,fusion1}.
 One widely used approach for improving 3D detection performance is to leverage depth maps as auxiliary supervision.
-For example, MonoDETR~\cite{monodetr} and MonoDTR~\cite{monodtr} apply an additional depth branch to predict depth maps and aggregate them with the visual features by a transformer-based decoder.
-However, the accuracy of depth maps estimated from a single image remains restricted, primarily due to the absence of stereoscopic data, which is critical for the understanding of 3D scene geometry~\cite{3dunder0,3dunder1}.
+For example, MonoDTR~\cite{monodtr} and MonoPGC~\cite{monopgc} apply an additional depth branch to predict depth maps and integrate them with the visual features using a transformer-based decoder.
+However, the accuracy of depth maps estimated from a single image remains constrained for the camera-based models, primarily due to the absence of stereoscopic data, which is critical to the understanding of 3D scene geometry~\cite{3dunder0,3dunder1}.

-To enhance the extraction and comprehension of 3D information, a promising alternative to the depth-guided approaches is to utilize the cross-modal distillation paradigm~\cite{monodis,cmkd,unidis}.
-This method enables models trained with images to acquire 3D information directly from LiDAR.
-For instance, CMKD~\cite{cmkd} and UniDistill~\cite{unidis} employ a LiDAR-based detector (teacher) to extract critical 3D information and distill this knowledge into the camera-based detector (student) through BEV (bird's eye view) distillation~\cite{bevdistill}.
-Nevertheless, the feature representations from different modalities are inherently distinct, which causes inefficient distillation and restricts the performance of the camera-based student~\cite{2022tig,2023disbev}.
+To enhance the extraction and comprehension of 3D information, a promising alternative to depth-guided approaches is to utilize the cross-modal distillation~\cite{cmkd,unidis}.
+This approach enables models trained with images to acquire 3D information directly from LiDAR data.
+For instance, CMKD~\cite{cmkd} and UniDistill~\cite{unidis} employ a LiDAR-based model (teacher) to extract critical 3D information and distill this knowledge into the camera-based model (student) through the bird's eye view (BEV) distillation~\cite{bevdistill}.
+Nevertheless, the feature representations from different modalities are inherently distinct, which causes ineffective distillation and restricts the performance of the camera-based student~\cite{2022tig,2023disbev}, as depicted in Fig.~\ref{fig:intro} (a).

-In this paper, we propose a Teaching Assistant Knowledge Distillation framework (MonoTAKD) for Mono3D, aiming to enhance the efficiency of distilling 3D information to the camera-based student model, as depicted in Fig.~\ref{fig:intro}.
-Specifically, the feature representation gap is smaller within the same modality compared to cross modality~\cite{add}, suggesting that it may be more suitable to distill knowledge through intra-modal distillation (IMD).
-Therefore, we employ a strong camera-based detector as the teaching assistant model, which directly accesses ground truth depth maps to circumvent inaccuracies in depth estimations.
-As such, we let the BEV features of the student model mimic those of the teaching assistant to acquire robust visual knowledge\footnote{Our student and the teaching assistant models both project the features into the BEV plane to reduce the occlusion effect in perspective view.}.